Android Central Verdict

 That's the case with the Nord as well.
-The design aesthetic is in line with the OnePlus 8 series.
-Line up the Nord next to the OnePlus 8 and 8 Pro and the similarities become immediately evident.
+The design aesthetic aligns with last year's OnePlus 8 series.
+Line up the Nord next to the OnePlus 8 and 8 Pro, and the similarities become immediately evident.
 You get the same flowing curves where the back meets the mid-frame, the same design for the speaker grille at the bottom, and identical positioning of the buttons and the SIM card tray.

 The standout on the design front is obviously the stunning blue color option that is the Blue Marble variant.
 You get a gorgeous cyan hue that immediately catches the eye, and it makes the phone stand out.
 OnePlus rolled out a lot of attractive designs over the years, and the Nord is right up there with the OnePlus 6 Red and the OnePlus 6T Thunder Purple in terms of visual appeal.

 The phone has a glossy finish at the back and is protected by a layer of Gorilla Glass 5 — just like the OnePlus 8 — but when it comes to the mid-frame itself, things are slightly different.
 The Nord has a plastic mid-frame with a chrome accent that's meant to mimic the feel of metal.
 The mid-frame is coated with a lighter shade of cyan, and unless you have the OnePlus 8 next to the Nord, you won't be able to make out that the sides are made out of plastic.